vandialves/hello-world/README.md

 # hello-world
-The first repository.
+The first repository.  :D

-My name is Vandi Alves.  :)
+My name is Vandi Alves.
+I am learning how to work with GitHub!